MasterCloudApps-Projects/Monolith-to-Microservices-Examples/Strangler_Fig/README.md

 <br>

 ## **Example 2.
-Internal functionality extraction**
+Extracting internal functionality**
 ____________________________________________________________

-If we want to apply the pattern on `Payroll`, which uses an internal functionality (`User notification`) in the monolith, we must expose that internal functionality to the outside through an endpoint.
+If we wish is to apply the pattern on `Payroll` that uses internal functionality in the `User Notifications` monolith, we must expose that internal functionality to the outside via an endpoint.

 <div align="center">

 ![alt text](3.3_strangler_fig_pattern.png)
 </div>

-How does this fit into our 3 steps?:
+How does this fit into our 3 steps:

-1. In case of not having a proxy, we must add one that allows directing the requests.
+1. In case we do not have a proxy, we must add one that allows us to route requests.
 2. With the proxy active, we perform the extraction to our microservice.
-It could be done in several steps:
+This could be done in several steps:
     - Creation of the empty microservice, without functionality returning `501 Not Implemented`.
 It is recommended to take it to production to familiarize ourselves with the deployment process.
     - Implementation of the microservice functionality.
-3. We move requests from the monolith to the microservice progressively.
+3. We move the requests from the monolith to the microservice progressively.
 If there is an error we can redirect the requests back to the monolith.

 <div align="center">